ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 ```

 The cookie name defaults to `{PROVIDER_NAME}_SESSION`.
 The plugin sets `HttpOnly`, `SameSite=Lax`, and `Secure`
-outside development mode; override these only if you know why.
+outside development mode.
+Override these settings only when required.

 The transport is always `SessionTransportType.CookieId` and cannot be changed.
-Only a session id travels to the browser;
+Only the session ID is sent to the browser.
-the ID token, access token, and refresh token stay server-side in `storage`.
+The ID token, access token, and refresh token remain server-side in `storage`.

-Storage defaults to `SessionStorageMemory()`, which loses every session on restart and shares nothing between instances.
+Session storage defaults to `SessionStorageMemory()`, which loses all sessions when the application restarts and does not
-Configure real storage before you deploy.
-See [](server-sessions.md).
+share sessions between instances.
+Configure persistent or shared storage before deploying to production.

+> For more information on working with sessions, see [](server-sessions.md).
+>
+{style="tip"}

 ## Protect against CSRF {id="csrf"}

-The routes the plugin generates are protected by origin checks:
+The routes generated by the plugin are protected by origin checks:

 ```kotlin
 sessions {